-Section 3.
-Secretary.
-The Secretary of the Faculty Senate shall send (or arrange to send) to all Faculty Senate members advance notice of the time and place of each meeting, together with an agenda; shall keep minutes of all action taken by the Faculty Senate (there will be no verbatim reporting of remarks and discussion, nor will professional titles be recorded); shall send or make available (or arrange to send or make available) the meeting minutes or a summary of actions of the Senate to all faculty; and shall send or make available minutes and necessary supporting documents to all Faculty Senate members, department heads, deans, and directors.
-The Secretary of the Faculty Senate serves as secretary to the Executive Council and the Committee on Nominations and Appointments.
-The Secretary shall be nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
-In the event of a vacancy, the Executive Council shall name a replacement to serve the remainder of the Secretary's current term.

 Section 4.
+Recording Secretary.
+The Recording Secretary of the Faculty Senate shall keep minutes of all action taken by the Faculty Senate (there will be no verbatim reporting of remarks and discussion, nor will professional titles be recorded); shall send or make available (or arrange to send or make available) the meeting minutes or a summary of actions of the Senate to the FSLT for distribution to the Faculty Senate and posting on the website.
+The Recording Secretary of the Faculty Senate serves as secretary to the Executive Council and the Committee on Nominations and Appointments.
+The Recording Secretary shall be nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
+In the event of a vacancy, the Executive Council shall name a replacement to serve the remainder of the Recording Secretary's current term.

+Section 5.
 Parliamentarian.
 There shall be a Parliamentarian appointed by the President of the Faculty Senate each year to assist in the conduct of the business of the Faculty Senate.

-Section 5.
-Information Officer.
-There shall be an Information Officer nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
-The Information Officer shall manage disseminating information and maintaining Faculty Senate archives and be the editor of the Faculty Senate newsletter.
+In the event of a vacancy, the President shall name a replacement to serve the remainder of the term.

 Section 6.
+Communication Officer.
+There shall be a Communication Officer nominated by the Executive Council subject to approval of the Faculty Senate membership to serve a one-year term.
+The Communication Officer shall manage disseminating information and work with the Administrative Assistant of the Faculty Senate to maintain necessary documents on the Faculty Senate website.
+They will coordinate communication across the Faculty Senate committees.
+In the event of a vacancy, the Executive Council shall name a replacement to serve the remainder of the Communication Officer's current term.

+Section 7.
 University Faculty Council Representative.
 There shall be a representative of the campus faculties elected by the Faculty Senate to serve a three-year term on the University Faculty Council.
-The representative's term of office begins on July 1 following his or her election.
+The representative's term of office begins on July 1 following election.
 The representative will attend and report on the meetings of the University Faculty Council to the Faculty Senate Executive Council and the Faculty Senate.

-If for any reason a representative is not able to complete his or her term, the Faculty Senate Executive Council shall appoint an individual to complete the remainder of the current three-year term.
+If for any reason a representative is not able to complete their term, the Faculty Senate Executive Council shall appoint an individual to complete the remainder of the current three-year term.

-Section 7.
+Section 8.
 Tennessee University Faculty Senates Representative.
 The Faculty Senate President is the voting representative to the Tennessee University Faculty Senates (TUFS).
-There shall also be a representative of the campus faculties elected by the Faculty Senate Executive Council to serve a two-year term on the Tennessee University Faculty Senates.
-The representative's term of office begins on July 1 following his or her election.
+There shall also be a representative of the campus faculties elected by the Faculty Senate Executive Council to serve a two-year term on the Tennessee University Faculty Senates who shall also attend the TUFS meetings.
+The representative's term of office begins on July 1 following election.
 The representative will attend TUFS meetings and serve as a voting member for the campus if the Faculty Senate President is not able to attend a meeting.
 The TUFS representative will attend and report on activities of TUFS to the Faculty Senate Executive Council and the Faculty Senate as requested.